Optimizing data reductions with NDArrays#

 Reducing with Blosc2#

 Now let’s create the Blosc2 array from the NumPy array.
 First, let’s define the parameters for Blosc2: number of threads, compression levels, codecs, and chunk sizes.
-We will exercise different combinations of these parameters to evaluate the performance of Python-Blosc2 in reducing data in 3D arrays.
+We will exercise different combinations of these parameters to compute the performance of Python-Blosc2 in reducing data in 3D arrays.

 [4]: